-College personnel recognize that food, housing, and transportation are essential doe student success.
-If you are having trouble securing these resources, we encourage you to contact a success coach by calling (24) 299-8226.
-Students can visit the Completion Center Monday-Friday from 8:00-5:00 to meet with a success coach and receive additional resources and support to help reach academic and personal goals.
-Paulanne's Pantry (MCC's food pantry) is open 12:00-1:00 pm Monday -Friday without an appointment.
-The Completion Center and pantry are located on the second floor of the Student Services Center (SSC).
+College personnel recognize that food, housing, and transportation are essential for student success.
+If you are having trouble securing resources, we encourage you to contact a success cocah by calling (254) 299-8226.
+Students can visit the Completion Center Monday-Friday from 8:00 a.m.-5:00 p.m. to meet with a success coach and receive additional resources and support to help reach academic and personal goals.

+Paulanne's Pantry (MCC's food pantry) is open 12:00 p.m.-1:00 pm Monday-Friday without an appointment.
+The Completion Center and pantry are located on the Second Floor of the Student Services Center (SCC).